YWCA Knoxville and the Tennessee Valley | Programs & Services

 Phyllis Wheatley Center

-Since 1954, the Phyllis Wheatley Center (PWC) has served the East Knoxville community and is the main facility for the YWCA's youth programs in East Tennessee.
-The Phyllis Wheatley Center staff and volunteers work tirelessly to provide youth with the tools necessary to overcome obstacles and to succeed in school and beyond.
+A trusted East Knoxville community center since 1920, YWCA Phyllis Wheatley Center is the main facility for the YWCA's youth programs in East Tennessee.
+Phyllis Wheatley Center staff and volunteers work tirelessly to provide youth with the tools necessary to overcome obstacles and to succeed in school and beyond.

 ASEP works to encourage academic success, leadership, civic involvement, healthy decision-making, and positive family engagement.
 Focus areas include academics, teen pregnancy, youth and family violence, substance use, childhood obesity, and future planning.
 Students participate in daily academic enhancement, weekly prevention programming, regular physical activity, and choose from a variety of educational blocks.

 ASEP has trained staff available to meet families in the community and provide support to ensure success among enrolled students.
 Family outreach includes parenting groups, home visits, onsite and community meetings, and family events.

 SKIPP is a popular summer option for families needing a safe place for their children during the summer break.
 This 8 week-long summer day camp offers enriching programming for children, ages 5 to 14.
 Students enjoy the summer reading challenge, intensive swim lessons, working in the garden, and cooking classes.
 Students also enjoy weekly field trips to local attractions such as Ijams Nature Center, Muse Knoxville, Great Smoky Mountains National Park, and Zoo Knoxville.

 SKIPP focuses on keeping costs low for busy parents, cultivating a love of reading, and leading social and cultural development.
 Scholarships are available.
 Spots fill up fast, so families are encouraged to register early.